Vladan Kovačević: Sporting CP

 On 5 June 2024, reigning Primeira Liga champions Sporting CP announced the signing of Kovačević, for a reported fee of €6 million.
 He signed a five-year contract, with a buyout clause of €60 million.
 On 6 February 2025, he joined Ekstraklasa club Legia Warsaw on loan until the end of the season.

 Norwich City

 On 26 June 2025, Kovačević signed for EFL Championship club Norwich City for an undisclosed fee.

 International career

 Youth

 Kovačević was a member of Bosnia and Herzegovina under-21 team under coach Vinko Marinović.

 Senior

 In May 2019, he received his first senior Bosnia and Herzegovina call-up, for UEFA Euro 2020 qualifiers against Finland and Italy, but did not debut.

 In February 2023, Kovačević accepted an invitation to the Serbia national team and was expected to make his debut in June.
 However, according to FIFA eligibility rules, Kovačević can only play for the Bosnia and Herzegovina national football team.

 Personal life

 Kovačević is a Bosnian Serb.
 He married his long-time girlfriend Sofija in June 2022.
-Together they have two daughters named Zona and Sija.
+Together they have three daughters.